NatronGitHub/Natron/Documentation/source/callbacks.rst

 They are Python-defined methods that you declare yourself and then register to Natron in a different manner for each callback.

+This document describes the signature that your different callbacks must have in order to work for each event.
+The parameters of your declaration must match exactly the same signature otherwise the function call will not work.

 .. warning::

 	Note that callbacks will be called in background and GUI modes, hence you should